MirrorNetworking/Mirror/doc/Articles/Guides/Communications/RemoteActions.md

 ### Returning values

 ServerRpcs can return values.
-It can take a long time for the server to reply,  so we leverage async/await to wait for the response without blocking the main thread.
+It can take a long time for the server to reply, so they must return a UniTask which the client can await.
-To return a value,  add a return value using `UniTask<MyReturnType>` where `MyReturnType` is any data type supported by MirrorNG.
+To return a value,  add a return value using `UniTask<MyReturnType>` where `MyReturnType` is any [supported mirror type](../DataTypes.md).
 In the server you can make your method async,  or you can use `UniTask.FromResult(myresult);`.
 For example:

 ```cs
 public class Shop: NetworkBehavior {